lnxchk/chefdk-fundamentals/scene_04.md

 -

-Lets change directories into the setup cookbook.
+Lets change folder into the setup cookbook.

 -